 Assemble And Roll

-Stuff it with the 2-3 tablespoons of paneer filling in the circle's center, and remember not to over-fill.
+Stuff it with the 2-3 tablespoons of paneer filling in the circle's center, and remember not to overfill.

-Then bring the ends together, seal them, and pinch off the excess dough.
+Then, bring the ends together, seal them, and pinch off the excess dough.

 Next, using your fingers, gently press the sealed part to evenly distribute the filling.